Dollar slides as investors look to Fed move

 Against the yen, the dollar dipped 0.2 percent to 76.68 yen, although market players remained wary of yen-selling intervention by Japanese authorities.

-Bank of Japan data suggested Japan sold roughly 4.5 trillion yen (35.6 billion pounds) in currency intervention on August 4, its biggest one-day yen-selling intervention ever.
+Bank of Japan data suggested Japan sold roughly 4.5 trillion yen in currency intervention on August 4, its biggest one-day yen-selling intervention ever.

 But the yen ended up rising back to levels seen before intervention a few days later, thanks largely to hedge fund buying, said Citigroup analyst Todd Elmer in New York.